nsg-ethz/mini_internet_project/platform/README.md

 where 2.101.0.1 is an IP address of a host in AS2 (here we used the topology with 2 ASes).
 You can see the path used by the packets to reach the destination IP.

-By default, the management container is connected to the router ZURI in every AS.
+By default, the measurement container is connected to the router ZURI in every AS.
 You can see this in the config file `config/router_config.txt`.
-The second column of the ZURI row is `MGT` which means that the management container is connected to the ZURI router, but you can edit this file so that the management VM is connected to another router instead.
+The second column of the ZURI row is `MEASUREMENT` which means that the measurement container is connected to the ZURI router, but you can edit this file so that the measurement container is connected to another router instead.

 #### Connectivity matrix